jewelry

 Decades recommends Marcel Boucher’s beautiful designs as being good investment pieces because of his early association with Cartier as well as the jewelry being of high quality and distinguished design.
 His jewelry sold in higher end stores such as Saks 5th Avenue and is currently undervalued.

-Marketed through lower end department stores like Woolworth's.
+Marketed through department stores like Woolworth's.
+Some worthwhile and substantial pieces can be found.

 Carnegie, Hattie - 1918 - 1976